The complete kit for budgeting projects like a pro!

 -

-Project and task manager, halfway between ergonomic task management tools and more complex tools, Wrike is just the thing for agile SMEs.
+As a project and task manager, halfway between ergonomic task management tools and more complex ones, Wrike is ideal for agile SMEs.

-- Clarizen is a PPM for more advanced needs, offering budgeting and profitability estimation, as well as tracking a project or portfolio operating account, distinguishing between OPEX and CAPEX-type expenses, among other things!
+- Clarizen is a PPM for more advanced needs, offering budgeting and profitability estimation, as well as project or portfolio operating account tracking, with a distinction between OPEX and CAPEX expenses, among others!

 - With FoxPlan, you can manage your portfolios in hybrid mode, supporting both agile (especially to meet the needs of IT teams) and traditional project management methods.
 As a result, you can easily define your budgets for long-term strategic projects over several years, as well as for shorter projects exposed to change.
 All the while anticipating drift and guaranteeing the best possible return on investment for your portfolio.

-- With PPM Project Monitor, you can optimize the budgeting of all your projects: the software simplifies the collection and evaluation of requests from all business areas, and then the construction of budget forecasts.
+- Thanks to PPM Project Monitor, you can optimize the budgeting of all your projects: the software simplifies the collection and evaluation of requests from all business areas, and then the construction of the provisional budget.
 All this data is centralized and organized within a single tool, to facilitate arbitration, monitoring and anticipation of deviations.
 Save up to a day a week in controlling the management of your project portfolio.

 - IQar's SuitePro-G software lets you set and configure financial indicators for your projects, manage budget forecasts and report in real time, so you can better control variances and profitability.
 Visualize the expected benefits of each project, so you can make the right decisions more easily.